michael-sumner/go-make-things/content/articles/2017-04-14-document-vs-window-in-javascript.md

 title: .document vs .window in JavaScript
 ---

+*__IMPORTANT:__ This article is incorrect.
+[Click here to read an updated and corrected version.](/you-should-always-attach-your-vanilla-js-click-events-to-the-window/)*

 One of the students in my <a href="https://gomakethings.com/guides/">Vanilla JS Slack room</a> asked me why I use <code>document</code> instead of <code>window</code> with <code>addEventListener()</code> click events.
 In otherwords, why this:

 <pre><code class="lang-javascript">document.addEventListener('click', function (event) {